Hecho Aragonese

+1990 recording of a proverb about local weather.

 Hecho Aragonese, or Cheso, is a Western Aragonese variety spoken in the Hecho Valley of Northern Aragon.

 Filiation

 Hecho Aragonese is one of Western Aragonese's most preserved varieties and it could be said that Cheso Aragonese, along with Aragüés Aragonese, is just one of several varieties of the language.

+History

+According to Fernando Romanos, the first reference is from a 13th-century inventory at the Siresa church.

 Sociocultural aspects

 Geographical situation

 Cheso Aragonese is spoken within Hecho Valley, in 'La Jacetania' county, Hecho being its main village.

 Social situation

 It is the Western Aragonese variety that has its most defined features in comparison to other dialects.
 Today it is one of the most vital Aragonese dialects and it has been estimated that there are 658 speakers: 526 in Hecho and Ciresa villages and 132 neighbors that live outside of the valley itself.

+It is taught as an optional matter (1 hour/week) at the local school.